Mikhail773/R-Final-Project/README.md

 We have 4 weeks: Average 1 phase per week

 Phase 1: Proposal: Dataset and Topic Selection
+          One Page Paper with the following:

-Dataset and topic: Craigslist cars trucks data
+               Dataset and topic: Craigslist cars trucks data:
-Choose a Title
+                    Choose a Title, a detailed description, and the specification of the chosen dataset

      Question Ideas (at least 5):